Shwetarawat061/Shwetarawat061/README.md

 ### 🎯 What's Next

 - 🔮 Deploying scalable, empathetic AI tools for community health and safety problems
-- 🥷 Contributing to NSS camps, algorithmic problem-solving, and client dashboard design
+- 🥷 Contributing to Algorithmic problem-solving, and client dashboard design
 - 📚 Open to internships and collaborations in AI/ML and full-stack development

 ---